amenesik/terraform-provider-amenesik/README.md

 The Topology Template comprises the collection of Node Templates describing the nature, composition and requirements of the service nodes needed by the application.

-The Topology Template also comprises an optional collection of Relationship Templates describing the heirarchy of the Nodes.
+The Topology Template also comprises an optional collection of Relationship Templates describing the heirarchy and interconnection of the Nodes.

 Node Templates may be of the following types:
 - Hardware nodes describing machines
 - Software nodes describing software layers and configurations to be applied to Hardware nodes
 - Service nodes performing service oriented operations on behalf of any of the other node types

-The amenesik terraform provider BEAM resource type subsequently allows the definition, creation, management and destruction of BEAM documents.
+The amenesik terraform provider's BEAM resource type subsequently allows the definition, creation, management and destruction of BEAM documents.

 A example of a complex Topology Template, described by a single BEAM document, as managed by the Amenesik Enterprise Cloud, is shown below.
 The links between the nodes represent the information provided by the collection of Relationship Templates.